karandotg/bhatku.github.io/pages/Work.md

 ## Present

 ### Diabetes Trust
-   *workshop facilitation, marketing, web
+   _workshop facilitation, marketing, web_

 ### The Optimist Citizen
-   *content development, interviewing, collaborations
+   _content development, interviewing, collaborations_

 ### Sehatvan
-   *occasional labourer, cattle chase-away-er
+   _occasional labourer, cattle chase-away-er_

 ## Future
 Future is unknown to me.
 Ideally, the present work will develop and grow.

-I want to work on some ideas but don't have the right skills, co-creators, resources or time.
-All of them are parked in the [ideashed](/pages/ideashed/).
-If you see something that calls you too, lets talk.
+However there is an [ideashed](/pages/ideashed/).

 ## Past